Jula143/Notes-server/README.md

 Technology Stack: The application is built using Java JSP with servlets used as auxiliary tools.

 Database: User information and notes are stored in a Apache Derby database, ensuring data integrity and security.

-Project Structure: The application follows a structured architecture, with separate components for controllers, services, models, and views.

 Security: The application is secured against unauthorized access.
 User authentication and authorization mechanisms are in place to protect user data.